What is ERP and How Does it Work?

 5. Improved Data Quality and Security

-The risk of cyber breaches is significantly reduced with the implementation of an ERP system as effective data security measures accompany them.
+The risk of cyber breaches is greatly reduced with the implementation of an ERP system as they’re accompanied by effective data security measures.
 This means that all inter-departmental collaboration is carefully monitored and protected, preventing outside interference.
 Because the data cannot be manipulated, you can be assured of a much higher quality of data as well, for increased accuracy in forecasting and operations.
 This is true for both on-premise and cloud-based ERP systems as they both enable centralised backup of sensitive data.

 5. Better Business Efficiency